zabbix/ansible-collection/plugins/README.md

 Proxy module
 ------------
 ## Proxy module overview:
-This module provides functionality to create, update, and delete proxy in Zabbix.
+This module provides the functionality to create, update, and delete a proxy in Zabbix.
 If the specified proxy already exists, its settings will be updated based on the provided input parameters.
 Only the specified settings will be updated, while any settings not included in the task will remain unchanged.

-**Note**: If the task includes the tls_psk_identity and tls_psk parameters, each execution of the task will result in an update.
+**Note**: If the task includes the <code>tls_psk_identity</code> and <code>tls_psk</code> parameters, each execution of the task will result in an update.

 ## Proxy module parameters:
 <table>